mmaquer2/VirtualSoccerField/readme.md

     - Can create players with the drop down menu and assign them specific teams, and move them around the field, change formations
     - Can drag players and soccer ball around the field

-- Features in Progress:
+- Features in Development:
     - Set Plays (Corner Kicks, free kicks, throw ins)
-    - Save field state
+    - Save field state and plays
     - Player routes and movement

 ## Setup: